jtwwang/hanabi/Dockerfile/README.md

 ##Docker Set up

 First of all, install [Docker](https://www.docker.com) on your local computer.
-The get the

 In the Dockerfile folder run:
 ```